What does a Data Manager do?

 - Cons:

-- May involve long hours, especially during data analysis projects
+- May involve long hours, especially during data migrations or audits

 What is the job outlook for a Data Manager?

 The job outlook for Data Managers is promising, with an average of 40,200 positions opening each year.
-This trend is expected to continue, with a projected 4% growth from 2022 to 2032.
-This growth indicates a steady demand for professionals who can manage and analyze data effectively.
-Companies across various sectors rely on data managers to make informed decisions, making this role both stable and essential.
+This trend is expected to continue, with a projected 4% increase in job openings from 2022 to 2032.
+This growth reflects the rising demand for professionals who can manage and analyze data effectively.
+Companies across various sectors rely on Data Managers to make informed decisions, improve operations, and drive growth.

 Continue to Salaries for Data Manager